 Marketing should be enjoyable

 With so many different options available to you, there's no need to stick with something you don't like doing.
-Marketing only works if you do it consistently, and the best way to insure you'll commit to doing it is to pick something that's fun.
+Marketing only works if you do it consistently – the best way to ensure you'll stay committed is to pick something that's fun.